🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 of reading

-With its gleaming copper and seemingly endless spout, it's the "Rolls-Royce" of bonsai growers.
-But did you know that behind this iconic object lies a single family of artisans in Tokyo?
+With its sparkling copper and endless spout, it's the "Rolls-Royce" of Bonsai growers.
+But did you know that behind this cult object lies a single family of artisans in Tokyo?

-Discover the fascinating history of this object and how to bring this unique style into your home, without the maintenance hassles.
+Discover the fascinating history of this object and how to adopt this unique style in your home, without the maintenance constraints.

 1. The History of the Negishi Family